israelmendez232/gcp-data-lake-analytics/README.md

 | Analytics | .parquet          | No            | Trusted + Custom Code |

 ### 3.3 Data Warehouse
-To consume data, BigQuery will provide visualization for `trusted` and `analytics`.
+To consume data, BigQuery will provide visualization for `raw` (if there is a tabular format of raw data), `trusted`, and `analytics`.
 Reading directly from [Cloud Storage](https://cloud.google.com/storage?hl=pt-br).
 The objective is to break by these types of access to manage:
 | **Type of User** | **Example**                      | **Raw (Cloud Storage)** | **Trusted (BigQuery)** | **Analytics (BigQuery)** |
 |------------------|----------------------------------|-------------------------|------------------------|--------------------------|
 | Essential        | Marketing, Product               | No                      | No                     | Yes                      |